 He sees it as "... a useful and enduring addition to the story of early Twentieth Century British art .... it adds many things to the record of Sickert’s life, his working practices, his teaching methods, his work-spaces, and his character".

-The untold story of Hewitt Henry Rayner (1902-1957) and his friendship with Walter Sickert, by Roger Staton, with Foreword by Matthew Sturgis, and additional research and analysis by Sheilagh Wilford, is available via all good booksellers.
+An Australian artist in London: The untold story of Hewitt Henry Rayner (1902-1957) and his friendship with Walter Sickert, by Roger Staton, with Foreword by Matthew Sturgis, and additional research and analysis by Sheilagh Wilford, is available via all good booksellers.